josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 Orbit automatically package up the code and model into what we call a "model package", which is a microservice that can be accessed by any IT systems using REST API.
 The entrypoints specified in the `foundations_package_manifest.yaml` file will become API endpoints that can receive requests and response with output from/to IT systems.

 Why is this important?
-* The packaging aspect of this feature ensures reproducibility of models
+* The packaging aspect of this feature ensures reproducibility of models.
+A model is the final product of a training process that includes many moving parts evolving at different rate.
+Very often teams cannot re-create a model for production because they lost track of the version of code that created the model and the dependencies of the training code,  which includes configurations, hard-coded values, libraries, meta-data, artifacts, and etc.
 * The serving aspect of this feature essentially makes it easy to turn your model into a service that can communicate with modern technology systems via API, making it easier to put models in production

 -------------------------------------------------------------------------------------------------------------------------